 Understanding that disc compression is the culprit here, or maybe you could even say gravity is the culprit.
 One obvious solution is to relieve the compression.
 It doesn’t always work, because once the gel is out, the gel is out.
 Yet it does work sometimes and it does help quite often.
 Ok, three ways to relieve the compression. #1: traction.
 This means creating space, pulling the vertebrae away from each other relieving the pressure on the disc.
 This is not easy to do using exercises yet there are a few ways although some require equipment or other people.
 We have a pose called extended plank (see below).

-which simultaneously lengthens as well as strengthens.
+This pose simultaneously lengthens and strengthens.
 You can also use a gravity inversion table, which allows you to lie at a modest angle, head towards the ground, gently pulling your body longer (this is much more gentle than the extreme gravity inversion boots which have you hang upside down by your ankles).
 Lastly, you could lie on your back with arms stretched out and relaxed on the floor behind you, and allow some strong but gentle person to clasp your ankles and pull your legs away from your outstretched arms (this feels amazing).